Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 Finally we reach the delay(1000); code statement.
 This waits for about one second (1000 milliseconds) each time loop() is called because it is not inside any control block such as **if** or **while**, etc.

 **Pro Tip** - delay(1000); waits for at least 999 (1000-1) milliseconds and then continues.
+- This is different than sleep(1000) in almost every language - that will return after at least 1000 milliseconds.
-This delay of 999+ doesn't bother us here; we are not doing precise timing.
-This could be troublesome if we were trying to do a small delay such as 1 millisecond.
+- This delay of 999+ doesn't bother us here; we are not doing precise timing.
+- This could be troublesome if we were trying to do a small delay such as 1 millisecond.
+- We run into this issue in the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Arduino Class"), so you are forewarned.

 #### The Loop Code - Run It
 [Back to Top](#notes "Back to Top")<br>